 Trust & Probate Administration

 Trust administration is the process of assessing the trust and its assets, paying outstanding debts of the settler, and distributing the remaining assets to the beneficiaries.
 While simple in theory, the practice is more complicated, and often takes time.
+Using a qualified living trust attorney is recommended.

 The trustee is responsible for notifying the beneficiaries of the trust and heirs of the decedent, notifying a number of other entities (including Social Security, the decedent’s insurance policies, utilities, etc.), filing tax returns for the decedent and the trust, and managing the assets of the trust, among other duties.